7 Takeaways From The Bestselling Book Stumbling On Happiness

 Takeaway

-Gilbert's book, Stumbling on Happiness, offers insights that can challenge current beliefs about happiness.
+Stumbling on Happiness offers penetrating insight that can challenge current beliefs about happiness.
 Although reading self-help books and psychological research can be beneficial, if you're experiencing lapses in positive moods or a lack of happiness, consider speaking to a licensed therapist as well.
-Counseling can often offer improvements in mood and help you form a self-care routine unique to your needs.
+Online counseling can often offer improvements in mood and help you form a self-care routine unique to your needs.
+Take the first step toward finding support and reach out to BetterHelp today.

 Find your happiness with professional support